TencentCloudADP/adp-chat-client/README.en.md

 | Code | Signature, SHA256(HMAC(CUSTOMER_ACCOUNT_SECRET_KEY, CustomerId + Name + ExtraInfo + str(Timestamp))) |

 > 📝 **Note**:
-> 1. The parameters above must be URL-encoded, for more details you can refer to the CoreAccount.customer_auth part in `server/core/account.py` file, and `server/test/unit_test/conftest.py` file for URL generation method.
+> 1. The parameters above must be URL-encoded, for more details you can refer to the CoreAccount.customer_auth in `server/core/account.py` file, and generate_customer_account_url in `server/main.py` file for URL generation method.
 > 2. Configure CUSTOMER_ACCOUNT_SECRET_KEY in the .env file, a random string that can be generated using the uuidgen command.

 # Development Guide